opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/remote-store/migrating-to-remote.md

      }
    }
    ```

-1. Set the `remote_store.compatibility_mode` to `mixed` to allow remote-store backed nodes to join the cluster.
-Set `migration.direction` to ensure new indices are allocated to remote backed data nodes.
+1. Set the `remote_store.compatibility_mode` setting to `mixed` to allow remote-store backed nodes to join the cluster.
+Then, set `migration.direction` to `remote_store`, which makes new indexes are allocated to remote backed data nodes.
+The following example updates the aforementioned setting using the Cluster settings API:

    ```json
    PUT "/_cluster/settings?pretty"
    {